fearlessgeekmedia/DistroGUI/README.md

 ### Build YAD

 We included the binary of yad with the source.
 However, you may want to build YAD from scratch.
-To comply with the GNU GPL, README.md in the yad folder has the build instructions.
+To comply with the GNU GPL, README.md in the yad folder has the build instructions. `cd yad` and follow the build isntructions provided in README.md there.
+When you are done, `cd ../` and continue with the instructions here for building the DistroGUI AppImage.

 ### Build DistroGUI AppImage